 When people don’t know how to have difficult conversations or think it is someone else’s job to navigate working relationships, trust erodes.
 And that’s why people need a framework to talk about interpersonal feedback.

 Knowledge is power, but it’s more powerful when it’s shared.
 When someone on the team withholds an opinion or concern on a topic and comes back later to say, “I thought it was a bad idea from the start,” other team members feel blindsided.
-That breaks trust.
+That breaks trust and ultimately team communication.
 If you don’t support an idea or approach, say so.
 (Of course, there are more effective and less effective ways to do this.)

 Relevant information is about the task, but it’s also about you.
 People tend to trust people they know as individuals and can identify with.
 Shared experience, shared interests, and identification form solid ground that people can land on when there is friction and conflict.
-You don’t have to share your deepest secrets, but letting other people on the team know something about life outside work makes people “real.”
+You don’t have to share your deepest secrets, but letting other people on the team know something about life outside work makes people “real” and helps with building trust in teams.
 It’s hard to trust a cipher but much easier to trust and be generous with someone who shares some of the same challenges and interests that you do.

-3. Follow Through on Commitments, or Give Early Notice When You Can’t
+4. Follow Through on Commitments or Give Early Notice When You Can’t

 In order for teams to function, team members need to believe that their coworkers are reliable.
 Without the confidence that others are reliable and will carry their share of the load, few will commit to a shared goal.